 Parents and guardians are the figures in our lives who watch out for us.
 Maybe you had parents that screened your every move to make sure you were always healthy and safe.
 Maybe your parents let you be more independent and put a lot of trust in you to take care of yourself.
 Either way, it can get complicated when you are out of sight of people who set your boundaries.
 As a newly independent adult, especially if you are a college student, the boundary between fun and safety may be blurry and unclear.
 There are activities of young adulthood that you may not receive approval for from your family.
 You will want to explore these events to see if they fit you, despite not fitting for some of your family members.
 Exploration is a necessary and natural tendency of young adults.

 Not everything outside of your family’s approval is going to cause you harm, but you may also not worry enough about yourself to stay away from things that spell the most trouble.
 Know how to weigh risks and benefits.
 Does the benefit outweigh the risk?
 How likely are the risks?
 If harmed, how much would that risk affect your future?
 At the end of the day, we all have choices.
-Some of our decisions we are proud of, and some of our decisions we use to learn.
+Some of our decisions we are proud of, and some of our decisions allow us to learn important life lessons.

 In some situations, we know the better choice and need to listen to ourselves.
 You might be living away from your parents, but if their voice is still ringing in your head now and then, you’re probably listening to the right instincts.
 Responsibly exercising your new freedom will assure you forge a positive path into adulthood.